Anupam Sharma: Career

 In 2012, Sharma was selected as the head judge for the Special Broadcasting Service (SBS) TV series Bollywood Star.
 The four-part series follows the search for an Australian Bollywood star, who would go on to win a part in a Bollywood movie.
 Sharma was termed the Bollywood Czar of Australia, by broadcaster Geire Kami.
 He was also called the most high-profile Indian film professional in Australia, by Screen International.
 Also in 2012, he was appointed Australia Day Ambassador for his work in films between Australia and India, an appointment he has been receiving every year since 2013.
 In 2013, Sharma was commissioned to direct a film by the Australian National Maritime Museum.
 Titled Indian Aussies - terms & conditions apply, the short tongue-in-cheek documentary humorously explores various aspects of being an Indian Australian.

+Sharma directed a series of television commercials for Destination NSW, which were rolled out throughout 2014.
+In 2014, Sharma directed a series of television commercials for Destination NSW, promoting tourism in the state to Indian audiences.
+The campaign was one of the more prominent international marketing efforts launched by the NSW government during that period.